 Be sure that you thoroughly clean the rocks, brushing any dirt or other debris from them before you paint.
+Even the best glow in the dark paint will fail if you skip this step and don't clean the rocks.
 Next, you just brush a light coat onto the surface of all of your rocks.
 Once this coat dries, go ahead and add a second coat to ensure that you get the surface of the rocks covered well.

 You can add a light coating of epoxy or another clear coat if you want to ensure that the paint lasts through different weather conditions.